tiny-blocks/collection/README.md

 It cannot be reused once a generator is consumed (i.e., after you iterate over it or apply certain operations).

-This behavior is intended to optimize memory usage and performance but can sometimes lead to confusion when reusing an iterator after operations like `reduce`, `map`, or `filter`.
+This behavior is intended to optimize memory usage and performance but can sometimes lead to confusion when reusing an iterator after operations like `count`, `toJson`, or `toArray`.

 ### 02. How does lazy evaluation affect memory usage in Collection?

-Lazy evaluation, enabled by [PHP's Generators](https://www.php.net/manual/en/language.generators.overview.php), allows Collection to handle large datasets without loading all elements into memory at once.
+Lazy evaluation, enabled by [PHP's Generators](https://www.php.net/manual/en/language.generators.overview.php), allows `Collection` to handle large datasets without loading all elements into memory at once.

 This results in significant memory savings when working with large datasets or performing complex chained operations.

-However, this also means that some operations will entirely consume the generator, and you won't be able to reaccess the elements unless you recreate the Collection.
+However, this also means that some operations will entirely consume the generator, and you won't be able to reaccess the elements unless you recreate the `Collection`.

 <div id='license'></div>